-Another metric we examined was the percentage of monthly income that goes towards housing costs.
-US Department of Housing and Urban Development (HUD) considers any household paying more than 30% of their monthly income towards housing as "cost burdened".
-Being cost burdened means that these households "may have difficulty affording necessities such as food, clothing, transportation and medical care" Although little research exists linking the status of "cost burdened" to health outcomes, there is robust literature connecting lower incomes with worse health30.
+27 https://scholar.harvard.edu/files/mdesmond/files/desmondkimbro.evictions.fallout.sf2015_2.pdf paying more than 30% of their monthly income towards housing as "cost burdened".
+Being cost burdened means that these households "may have difficulty affording necessities such as food, clothing, transportation and medical care" Although little research exists linking the status of "cost burdened" to health outcomes, there is robust literature connecting lower incomes with worse health 10.
 It would then follow that households that are struggling to afford housing would have limited disposable income to spend on healthier food, physical activities like a gym membership, and out of pocket health expenses.
 High housing cost burden is a problem across the nation and state, but it is particularly acute in the communities we serve.
-Nine of the ten lowest income census tracts in the Monroe campus area have a cost burdened rate higher than the national average, and all ten tracts are higher than the state average.
-Monroe County tract 3008 has a rate 15% higher than that of the state and national average with nearly half of all households in the tract being cost-burdened (Figure 17).
+Three of the ten lowest income census tracts in the Miners campus area have a cost burdened rate higher than the national average, and six of the ten tracts are higher than the state average.
+Carbon County tract 206 has a rate 10% higher than the state average with nearly two fifths of all households in the tract being cost-burdened (Figure 17).